 He loved the beauty of the world and spent a lot of time learning how to best care for local plants and animals.
 Gene took nothing for granted and passed this appreciation on to his family by sharing his amazement with everything the world had to offer, finding beauty in the smallest detail that might be missed by a less diligent eye.
 The intricate colors of Indian corn, flowers or a pheasant feather were not missed by Gene Beam.
 He will be dearly missed by the countless people whose lives he enriched.

-To send flowers to A. Eugene "Gene" Beam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of A. Eugene "Gene" Beam, please visit our floral store.